DavidVentura/blog/blog/raw/ebpf-playground/POST.md

 This is not _technologically_ interesting, but putting a bit of extra thought behind decisions makes for a much nicer experience.

+For the frontend, I picked [Astro](https://docs.astro.build/en/concepts/why-astro/) because it seems to optimize for what I want: content-driven pages which are built once and served statically.

 ### A _nice_ editor

 - syntax highlight